2008 Tibetan unrest: Casualties and fatalities

 A month after the unrest began on 10 March, the Dalai Lama stated that since the beginning of the demonstrations in Tibet at least 400 people had been killed, and thousands of others arrested.

 Foreign tourists and Chinese eyewitnesses in Lhasa said "they saw and heard repeated gunfire there on Friday", 14 March.
 Although Phuntsok claimed that Chinese police did not fire their guns or use anti-personnel weapons against the Tibetan protesters, additional reports from BBC, Central Tibetan Administration, Tibetan Review, Human Rights Watch and Amnesty International contradict Puncog's claim and state "indiscriminate shootings" by Chinese forces occurred, and that leaked evidence of machine gun use has been documented.
 Puncog also states Tibetans wounded 61 police officers, including six seriously, and reported that 13 civilians had been killed.
-According to reporter James Miles, the police fatalities included both Tibetans and the Han Chinese.
+According to reporter James Miles, the police fatalities included both Tibetans and Han officers.

 A blockade by China of monasteries was reported by an Indian newspaper and Phayul, a news source affiliated with Central Tibetan Administration.
 The police had blocked off water, electricity, food and health facilities in Sera Monastery, Drepung monastery, Ganden monastery and at other monasteries active in the demonstrations.
-As a consequence, monks were suffering starvation, and on 25 March one monk died from starvation at Ramoche Temple.
+As a consequence, monks were suffering starvation, and on 25 March, one monk died from starvation at Ramoche Temple.

 On 28 March, the International Herald Tribune reported 5 female retail workers had been burned alive when Tibetan rioters set fire to the Yishion clothing store where they worked.
 The article noted one of them was Tibetan.

+On April 30, state press acknowledged that a pro-independence gunman and a police officer were killed in a gun battle.

 In October 2009, four Tibetans were executed in connection with their involvement with the unrest.
-According to the Tibetan Centre for Human Rights and Democracy, "the executions were not announced by the Chinese news media, and a woman who answered the phone at the Lhasa Municipal Intermediate People’s Court hung up when asked to confirm the accounts provided by the exile group.